Yogeshkum84/CoPilot-Dashboard/EXPORT_GUIDE.md

 ### Tips for accurate matching

 - **Use the Email column** — this is by far the most reliable way to match VIP users to Copilot data.
-The email must exactly match the UPN shown in the Admin Centre exports (e.g. `Tim.Langridge@easyjet.com`, not `tim.langridge@easyjet.com` — matching is case-insensitive so either works).
+The email must exactly match the UPN shown in the Admin Centre exports (e.g. `Yogesh.Kumar@YourCompany.com`, not `Y.Kumar@YourCompany.com` — matching is case-insensitive so either works).
 - **Check Display Names** — if you don't have the email, the dashboard falls back to matching by Display Name.
-Make sure the name in your list exactly matches what appears in M365 (e.g. `Timothy Langridge` won't match `Tim Langridge`).
+Make sure the name in your list exactly matches what appears in M365 (e.g. `Timothy C` won't match `Tim C`).
 - **Keep the header row** — the dashboard auto-detects column positions, but a clear header row helps.
 - **One sheet only** — if using Excel, keep all data on the first sheet.